Approximation of SPDE covariance operators by finite elements: A semigroup approach: Covariance operators of stochastic evolution equations

 Clearly $K_0(t) \in \Sigma(H)$ for all $t \in [0,T]$.
 By induction, $K_n(t) \in \Sigma(H)$ for all $n \in \N$, $t \in [0,T]$.
 Since convergence of $(K_n)_{n=0}^\infty$ in $\cC([0,T], \cL_1(H))$ yields convergence of $(K_n(t))_{n=0}^\infty$ in $\cL(H)$ we have $\inpro[H]{K(t) u}{v} = \lim_n \inpro[H]{K_n(t) u}{v}$ for all $t \in [0,T]$ and $u,v \in H$.
 Therefore, $K(t) \in \Sigma(H)$ for all $t \in [0,T]$. \end{proof}

-\begin{remark} It is possible to relax the assumption on $S$ to include the case that the mappings $t \mapsto S(t) v \in H$, $t \mapsto S(t) F v \in H$ and $t \mapsto S(t) B \in \cL_2(U_0,H)$ are discontinuous on a subset of $[0,T]$ with Lebesgue measure zero.
-One reason for doing this could be to treat the advection term in~\eqref{eq:advdiff-intro} as a linear perturbation $F$ (cf.\ \cite[Example~2.22]{K14}), which would lead to $t \mapsto S(t) F v \in H$ being discontinuous at $t=0$, $S$ being the semigroup generated by the elliptic operator of~\eqref{eq:advdiff-intro}.
-For notational convenience, we instead choose to assume continuity of the mappings in this section and to, in Section~\ref{sec:heat}, treat the advection term in~\eqref{eq:advdiff-intro} as part of an elliptic operator. \end{remark}
+\begin{remark} Since the mapping $t \mapsto S(t) F v \in H$ is allowed to be discontinuous at $0$, the advection term in~\eqref{eq:advdiff-intro} could be treated as a linear perturbation $F$, at least in the case of Dirichlet boundary conditions, see \cite[Example~2.22]{K14}.
+In this case $S$ is the semigroup generated by the elliptic operator of~\eqref{eq:advdiff-intro}.
+For notational convenience and to easily treat more general boundary conditions, we instead choose to, in Section~\ref{sec:heat}, treat the advection term in~\eqref{eq:advdiff-intro} as part of an elliptic operator. \end{remark}

 The next proposition confirms that the solution $X$ to the stochastic evolution equation~\eqref{eq:X} is Gaussian at all times $t \in [0,T]$.
 As a consequence, $K(t)$ therefore determines the distribution of $X(t)$ when $S$ is a semigroup, since by Theorem~\ref{thm:covarianceisK} below, $K(t)=\Cov(X(t))$ for $t \in[0,T]$.